 (FREE, NEW (1/3/2018) DOWNLOAD BELOW!)

 The mathematical description of transient heat conduction yields a second-order, parabolic, partial-differential equation.
 When applied to regular geometries such as infinite cylinders, spheres, and planar walls of small thickness, the equation is simplified to one having a single spatial dimension.
 With specification of an initial condition and two boundary conditions, the equation can be solved using separation of variables -- leading to an analytical expression for temperature distribution in the form of an infinite series.
-The time-honored Heisler charts were generated 67 years ago using a one-term approximation to the series, and have been used widely ever since for 1-D, transient-conduction applications.
+The time-honored Heisler charts were published about 70 years ago using a one-term approximation to the series, and have been used widely ever since for 1-D, transient-conduction applications.

 In our software module, HTTonedt, we take a more fundamental numerical approach by computing a finite-volume (FVM) solution to the transient, one-dimensional heat equation as applied to planar walls, infinite cylinders and spheres -- i.e., the three geometries for which the Heisler Charts are used.
 A single algorithm is used for all three, and there is no need for Bessel or other transcendental functions!
 This module should not be described as an “electronic” Heisler Chart; rather it is a modern, numerical solution for the same problem that allows the user to watch the entire transient process on his or her monitor.

 The user must specify the surface Biot number, the initial temperature distribution, and a completion criterion.
 The latter criteria can be based on the overall elapsed time or the desired temperature at some particular location in the solid (much as with the Heisler charts, one can use two of the non-dimensional centerline temperature, Biot and Fourier number to find the third).
 The initial temperature distribution can be set as uniform (corresponding to the Heisler Charts), or the user may specify an initial (steady) temperature distribution corresponding to uniform volumetric heating (which is turned off when this transient begins).